 PSD shall provide guidance and training for school staff to respond to incidents involving students in crisis that protect staff and students and do not require an SRO to respond.
-SROs should only be called to intervene in non-criminal situations with students when there is a threat of injury to the student in crisis, other students, school staff, or other individuals.
+However, SROs may be called to intervene in non-criminal situations with students when there is a safety concern or a threat of injury to the student in crisis, other students, school staff, or other individuals.

-A. PSD Mental Health Co-Responder Team:
+A. PSD Behavioral Health Crisis Response Team:

-This team is comprised of a PSD mental health professional and an SRO.
-The team intends to provide crisis stabilization and intervention for students experiencing a mental health crisis.
-A "mental health crisis" may be characterized by suicidal ideation/intent/plan, recent suicide attempt, sever mental health symptoms (e.g., depression, anxiety, panic, psychosis, distress) and may be self-defined by the student or identified by a PSD mental health professional.
+This team is comprised of a PSD mental health special services providers and an SRO.
+The team intends to provide crisis stabilization and intervention for students experiencing an acute crisis.
+A behavioral health crisis may be characterized by suicidal or homicidal ideation/intent/plan, recent suicide attempt, severe behavioral health symptoms (e.g., depression, anxiety, panic, psychosis, distress) and may be self-defined by the student or identified by a PSD mental health special services provider.